kopp/minipython/docs/tutorials/storage.rst

 computers).
 If you store data on a computer it should persist, even if you switch the device off and on again.

-Happily MicroPython on the micro:bit allows you to do this with a very simple file system.
+Happily MiniPython on the micro:bit allows you to do this with a very simple file system.
 Because of memory constraints **there is approximately 30k of storage available** on the file system.

 .. note::

-    The micropython file system should not be confused with the micro:bit mass storage mode which presents the device as a USB drive.
+    The minipython file system should not be confused with the micro:bit mass storage mode which presents the device as a USB drive.
     Mass storage mode is only intended for copying across a HEX file, so you won't see files you create using the file system appearing on the MICROBIT drive.